Thank you for reading our post, please rate this article at the end.

 If you limit the hatch support to just bows, it will eventually flex and break.
 Thus, you need to reinforce the hatch with at least four curved longitudinal runners, which can be made from laminate or plywood.

-You will also need to add supports between the longitudinal pieces and reinforce the corners of the hatch.
+You will also need to add supports between the longitudinal pieces and reinforce the hatch’s corners.

 Another thing you will need to pay attention to is sealing to prevent water from entering the kitchen.
-One way of doing this is by attaching aluminum angles around the edges of the hatch so that it overlaps with the roof.
+One way to do this is to attach aluminum angles around the edges of the hatch so they overlap the roof.

 Attach another angle piece to the leading edge over the roof skin to divert water coming from the top of the roof.
 Then, rubber seals will be installed under the angle to complete the sealing of the kitchen hatch.

-One option for sealing the top edge is installing the so-called hurricane hinge, which is called so due to its shape.
-These hinges are designed to create a nearly impossible barrier for water to pass through.
+One option for sealing the top edge is installing a so-called hurricane hinge, so named for its shape.
+These hinges are designed to create a nearly impenetrable barrier to water.
 If you can find hurricane hinges, consider using them since they are easier to install than aluminum angles and rubber seals.

 Insulation, wiring, skinning